Warning: Spoilers Off applies to Awesome pages. Proceed at your own risk.

 - Not to mention that Grodd has come so close to killing the Flash with his Mind Rape telepathy.
 If Iris didn't snap Barry out of his senses, he would have been squashed by a subway train while under Grodd's trance.

 - Turns out Grodd survived getting hit by a subway train and proceeds to climb up a building King Kong style before The Stinger begins.

 - A double header for Eobard: 1) he's hiding with Eddie underneath STAR Labs where nobody would think to look and 2) He turned the particle accelerator into a giant Cosmic Treadmill.

 - Iris West rescuing a cornered Caitlin's life by knocking an escaped Peek-a-Boo out cold from behind mid-taunt.

-- Considering how long Eddie endured captivity from Thawne, it's still commendable of him to have enough energy shouting out for help so that Team Flash can hear and rescue him.
+- Considering how long Eddie endured captivity, it's still commendable of him to have enough energy shouting out for help so that Team Flash can hear and rescue him.

 - On the dark side, we have Snart double crossing Barry and releasing all of the captured metahumans back out into Central City]].
 And this is after talking Barry into destroying all federal evidence of his existence.